yeasy/learning_pickleball/en/01_background.md

 In 2018, the World Pickleball Federation (WPF) was officially established, aiming to further promote the sport globally.

 In 2020, the COVID-19 pandemic halted most global sporting events, leading people to seek safe outdoor activities.
 With its small court size, low physical impact, and ease of maintaining social distance, pickleball quickly became one of the most popular sports during the pandemic.
-Data shows that the number of core pickleball players grew from 2.5 million in 2019 to over 13 million in 2023, with an annual growth rate of over 50%.
+Participation surveys show that total U.S. pickleball participants grew from the low millions before the pandemic to over 13 million in 2023, with different reports using different definitions for total, casual, and core players.

 In October 2023, the International Olympic Committee announced new sports for the 2028 Los Angeles Games, but pickleball was not included.
 Currently, the Global Pickleball Federation (GPF) is actively working towards promoting pickleball's inclusion as an official sport in the 2032 Brisbane Olympics.

 As of early 2026, recent APP and SFIA survey methodologies suggest that pickleball participation in the U.S. has reached the tens-of-millions scale.
-Figures such as “22 million+ core active players” and “50 million+ people who played at least once” refer to different survey definitions.
-The 25-34 age group has become the fastest-growing segment, indicating that the sport is becoming increasingly youthful and trendy.
+Figures such as “24 million+ total participants” and “nearly 50 million adults who played at least once” refer to different survey definitions and should not be mixed as core-player counts.
+The 25-34 age group has become one of the fastest-growing segments, indicating that the sport is becoming increasingly youthful and trendy.

 ## 1.2 Ball and Paddle